 Data Breach Notification

-A significant change brought by the GDPR is the mandatory breach notification obligation for certain types of breaches.
-Organisations tend to try to steer clear of any form of such notification where possible, often in order to avoid any unwanted media attention and until now this has been possible as the majority of Member States currently have no such notification obligations, or minimal sanctions for failure to comply.
-GDPR is set to change this and under its terms, controllers must, within 72 hours of becoming aware of the breach, notify the supervising authority where a data breach is likely to result in a risk for the rights and freedoms of individuals.
+GDPR requires mandatory breach notification for certain types of breaches (a change from the old legislation).
+Organisations tended to try to steer clear of any form of such notification where possible, but this is no longer an option.
+Controllers must, within 72 hours of becoming aware of a breach, notify the supervising authority where a data breach is likely to result in a risk for the rights and freedoms of individuals.
 If it is unlikely to result in a risk, controllers do not have to report it, but if they decide not to report the breach, they must be able to justify this decision and should consequently document it.

 If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, controllers must also inform the affected individuals without undue delay.